-This exam does not use any radiation, but does involve:
+This exam does not use radiation but does involve:

-- An injection of a contrast material called gadolinium, which makes the blood vessels more visible and demonstrates enhancement patterns of the bowel wall.
-(Gadolinium is less likely to cause an allergic reaction than iodinated contrast material.)
+- An injection of a contrast material, which makes the blood vessels more visible and demonstrates enhancement patterns of the bowel wall.

-- Includes both IV (intravenous) and IM (intramuscular) injections of glucagon to relax the small bowel (by reducing contractions to improve visualizing the small bowel and any possible associated abnormalities)
+- Both IV (intravenous) and IM (intramuscular) injections of glucagon to relax and reduce the contractions of small bowel to improve image visualization.

-We don’t anticipate a long wait time, however, we want to make any waiting time as pleasant as possible.
-Consider bringing your favorite magazine, book or music with headphones to help you pass the time.
+While we don’t anticipate a long wait, we do want to make any waiting time as pleasant as possible.
+Please consider bringing a magazine, book or music with headphones to help you pass the time.

-- You should not eat or drink anything for 6 hours before your exam start time
+Please do not eat or drink anything for six hours before your arrival.

-- Unless you are told otherwise, take your regular medications as usual.
+Unless you are told otherwise, you may take your medications as usual.

-Please tell the technologist, radiology nurse and/or radiologist of any allergies you may have and if you are pregnant or nursing.
+Please inform the technologist, radiology nurse and or radiologist of any allergies you may have, or if you are pregnant or nursing.

-You will be asked questions that verify the MRI contrast (gadolinium) is safe for you.
-If you have had a history of kidney disease, we may require a blood test to ensure that you can safely be given gadolinium.
+You will be asked questions that verify that the injection of Gadolinium, the MRI contrast agent, is safe for you.
+If you have a history of kidney disease, a blood test may be required to ensure that you can safely be given gadolinium.

-You will also be given glucagon during your exam to slow down your normal bowel movements.
+During your exam, you will be given glucagon intravenously to slow down your bowel contractions.
 Glucagon can worsen glaucoma, some heart rhythm disturbances, and can cause difficulty urinating if you have prostate disease.
-Be certain to tell your technologist in you have any of the above conditions.
+Please inform your technologist if you have any of these conditions.

 Prior to your procedure, you will be instructed to drink a thin barium fluid called Volumen to distend your bowel.

-An MRI machine consists of a large cylinder-shaped tube with a moveable table that slides into the center of the machine.
-For this exam, you will be asked to lie down on the scanning table, head-first with arms at your side.
-An IV will be placed in your arm.
-Glucagon will be administered through your IV in order to relax your small intestine.
+An MRI machine consists of a large cylinder-shaped tube with a moveable scanning table that slides into the center of the machine.
+For this exam, you will be asked to lie head-first on the table with your arms at your sides.
+An IV will be placed in your arm to administered Glucagon.

-There are no restrictions placed upon you.
-You may eat or drive as normal.
-Your images will be examined by a radiologist in the Treasure Valley and their report will be sent to your healthcare provider.
+Once your exam is complete, there will be no restrictions placed upon you.
+You may eat, drive and resume your activities as usual.
+Your images will be examined by a radiologist and their report sent to your healthcare provider within 24-48 hours of your examination.
 Your healthcare provider will review the results with you.